Data Modeling for Environmental Science

 3. Advanced R by Hadley Wickham.
 Great book for understanding the language.

-Back to top
+Back to course information

 R project for statistical computing